 Michelle Boucher is the Vice President of Research for Engineering Practices for research firm Tech-Clarity.
-Michelle has spent over 20 years in various roles in engineering, marketing, management, and as an analyst.
-She has broad experience with topics such as product design, simulation, systems engineering, mechatronics, embedded systems, PCB design, improving product performance, process improvement, and mass customization.
+Ms. Boucher has spent over 20 years in various roles in engineering, marketing, management, and as an analyst.
+She has broad experience with topics such as product design, simulation, systems engineering, mechatronics, embedded systems, PCB design, additive manufacturing, improving product performance, process improvement, and mass customization.
 She graduated magna cum laude with an MBA from Babson College and earned a BS in Mechanical Engineering, with distinction, from Worcester Polytechnic Institute.

-Michelle began her career holding various roles as a mechanical engineer at Pratt & Whitney and KONA (now Synventive Molding Solutions).
+Ms. Boucher began her career holding various roles as a mechanical engineer at Pratt & Whitney and KONA (now Synventive Molding Solutions).
 She then spent over 10 years at PTC, a leading MCAD and PLM solution provider.
 While at PTC, she developed a deep understanding of end user needs through roles in technical support, management, and product marketing.
 She worked in technical marketing at Moldflow Corporation (acquired by Autodesk), the market leader in injection molding simulation.
 Here she was instrumental in developing product positioning and go-to-market messages.
-Michelle then joined Aberdeen Group and covered product innovation, product development, and engineering processes, eventually running the Product Innovation and Engineering practice.
+Ms. Boucher then joined Aberdeen Group and covered product innovation, product development, and engineering processes, eventually running the Product Innovation and Engineering practice.

 Ms. Boucher is an experienced researcher and author.
 She has benchmarked over 7000 product development professionals and published over 90 reports on product development best practices.
 She focuses on helping companies manage the complexity of today’s products, markets, design environments, and value chains to achieve higher profitability.